KarMiles/campervan-adventures/README.md

 * Goal 3: Performance testing [Lighthouse](https://developers.google.com/web/tools/lighthouse)
 * Goal 4: Testing for user stories (screenshots of the finished product and explanation how the site meets the requirements of the user stories).
 * Goal 5: Peer code review at Slack (#peer-code-review).

+# Bugs and changes to original design
+During realisation of the project the following obstacles were met and changes to original design introduced:
+* Footer behaving differently on different pages.
+Fixed position was covering other content.
+On Campervans page when on static property footer was not spreading across width of page.
+Solution: default position on all pages.
+On Campervans page I added a section wrapping  the page content.
+* Order of content slightly changed for better visibility; map visible on all screen.
+* Presentation of information changed on Garage page; as navigation bar component would be very similar to main navigation bar I decided to devide content into slates, adhering to responsive design practice.

 # Credits
 * Code